Synclavier/Documentation/User Documentation/Readme.txt

 Manfred Waluga 04/2022
 Thanks to Cameron Jones I got contact to Lee R. Kopp fom Kopperhead Compositions.
-He  contributed a lot of documents that had not been recorded before.
+He  contributed a lot of documents that had not been scanned before.
 Release L Manual is the first of it.
 The others will be added during the coming weeks.
 Thank you so much Lee for your cooperation in this archiving project!